-In our tax system, tax is levied on ‘taxable income’ received during the income year.
+In the Australian income tax system, income tax is levied on ‘taxable income’ received during the income year.
 The income year is generally 1 July to 30 June.

 ‘Taxable Income’ = ‘Assessable Income’ less ‘Deductions’.